AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 * **[!UICONTROL Name]**: The name of your merge policy should be descriptive yet concise.
 * **[!UICONTROL Schema class]**: The XDM schema class associated with the merge policy.
 This specifies the schema class for which this merge policy is created.
 Organizations can create multiple merge policies per schema class.
 Currently only the [!UICONTROL XDM Individual Profile] class is available in the UI.
 * **[!UICONTROL ID stitching]**: This field defines how to determine the related identities of a customer.
+See the section on [ID stitching](#id-stitching) earlier in this guide to learn more.
 There are two possible values:
     * **[!UICONTROL None]**: Perform no identity stitching.
     * **[!UICONTROL Private Graph]**: Perform identity stitching based on your private identity graph.
 * **[!UICONTROL Default merge policy]**: A toggle button that allows you to select whether or not this merge policy will be the default for your organization.
 If the selector is toggled-on, a warning appears asking you to confirm that you wish to change your organization's default merge policy.
-See the section on [default merge policies](#default-merge-policy) to learn more.
+See the section on [default merge policies](#default-merge-policy) earlier in this guide to learn more.
     ![](../images/merge-policies/create-make-default.png)

 Once the required fields have been completed, you are able to select **[!UICONTROL Next]** to continue with the workflow.